-- 1 Background (reasons for bringing the report) - 1.1 The Council has a responsibility for licensing Hackney Carriages and Private Hire vehicles, drivers and operators within the district of Bolsover.
+- 1.1 The Council has a responsibility for licensing Hackney Carriages and Private Hire vehicles, drivers and operators within the district of Bolsover.
 The service is operated by the Joint Environmental Health Service across the Strategic Alliance with North East Derbyshire District Council.
-The current policies on these functions were published in 2018 and were due a periodic review in September 2021. - 1.2 The Joint Environmental Health Service has conducted an initial review of the policies focussing on learning from experience implementing the new policies since 2018 and routine feedback to officers from the trade, partners and the public during the licensing processes and changes to legal requirements and best practice in the intervening period. - 1.3 Following consideration of a draft policy through the General Licensing Committee, a 9 week public consultation opened between 20 September 2021 and 22 November 2021.
-The Consultation was carried out through the Ask Derbyshire website, publicised via the Council's website and social media platforms as well as contacting a range of stakeholders directly.
-The full list of direct consultees can be found attached at Appendix 1. - 1.4 The Licensing Section received one response to the consultation.
-A copy of that response is attached as Appendix 2 and raised the following concerns:
+The current policies on these functions were published in 2018 and were due a periodic review in September 2021. - 1.2 The Joint Environmental Health Service has conducted an initial review focussed on the experience of implementing the new policies following their introduction in 2018 and routine feedback to officers from the trade, partners and the public during the licensing processes and changes to legal requirements and best practice in the intervening period. - 1.3 Following consideration of a draft policy through the General Licensing Committee, a nine week public consultation opened between 20 September 2021 and 22 November 2021.
+The Consultation was carried out through the Ask